 Women’s, Gender, and Sexuality Studies requires twelve term courses and may be taken either as a primary major or as one of two majors.
-For students in the Class of 2016 and previous classes, requirements include one gateway course and one intermediate course; for students in the Class of 2017 and subsequent classes, two intermediate courses are required.
-For all classes, the major also includes one transnational perspectives course, one methodology course, courses in an area of concentration, the junior sequence, and the senior sequence.
+Requirements include two intermediate courses selected from the following offerings: Bodies and Pleasures, Sex and Genders (WGSS 205); Transnational Approaches to Gender and Sexuality (WGSS 206); Gender, Justice, Power and Institutions (WGSS 207 ); Feminist and Queer Theory (WGSS 340 ).
+Majors are strongly encouraged to take these intermediate courses during their first two years.
+The major also requires two methodology courses, five courses in an area of concentration, the Junior Research Seminar (WGSS 398) and senior essay.
 The area of concentration consists of at least five courses, the majority of which should be drawn from program offerings.
-Courses for the area of concentration may also fulfill the requirements in transnational perspectives and methodology.
 Substitutions to the major requirements may be made only with the written permission of the director of undergraduate studies.

 Given its interdisciplinary nature, Women’s, Gender, and Sexuality Studies necessarily relies on a wide range of methodologies: literary criticism, ethnography, visual analysis, historiography, and quantitative data analysis, among others.
-Each student is expected to acquire competence in at least one methodology relevant to his or her own concentration and planned senior essay.
-In preparation for the senior essay, students are advised to complete the methods requirement in the junior year.
+Each student is expected to acquire competence in at least two methodologies relevant to their own concentration and planned senior essay.
+Students are advised to take the first of these courses during their first two years and to complete the two-course methods requirement in the junior year, in preparation for the senior essay.

 REQUIREMENTS OF THE MAJOR

-Number of courses 12 term courses (including senior requirements)
+Number of courses 12 term courses (incl senior requirement)

 Specific courses required Junior Research Seminar (WGSS 398)